Holey Moley

 Holey Moley is an American sports reality competition television series created for ABC by Chris Culvenor.
 The series is produced by Eureka Productions and Unanimous Media, with Culvenor, Paul Franklin, Wesley Dening, Stephen Curry, Jeron Smith, Erick Peyton, Charles Wachter, and Michael O'Sullivan serving as executive producers.

 The series features contestants competing against each other in a series of head-to-head, sudden-death matchups on a supersized miniature golf obstacle course.
 Curry stars as the resident golf pro, with play-by-play commentator Joe Tessitore, color commentator Rob Riggle, and sideline correspondent Jeannie Mai.
 In October 2018, ABC announced they were developing a miniature golf game show.
 The series was officially announced in April 2019, along with Curry's involvement.
 Filming of the series takes place at Sable Ranch in Canyon Country, Santa Clarita, California.

 Holey Moley premiered on June 20, 2019, and its first season consisted of 10 episodes.
 In October 2019, ABC renewed the series for a second season, titled Holey Moley II: The Sequel, and premiered on May 21, 2020.
 In February 2021, it was announced that the series was renewed for a third and fourth season.
 The third season, titled Holey Moley 3D in 2D, premiered on June 17, 2021.
 The fourth season, titled Holey Moley Fore-Ever, and featuring the Muppets, premiered on May 3, 2022.
-As of September 2024, the program has neither been formally canceled, nor renewed for a fifth season.

 In response to a viewer inquiry in June 2023, Andy Dehnart of the answer column "Ask Andy" reached out to ABC and other contacts, but received no response regarding the status of the show.
 He noted that the producers had issued a casting call for the fifth season, which stated that applicants must be available to travel internationally in February and March 2023.
 On May 10, 2024, TVLine reported that Holey Moley was among several shows on ABC that had "yet to be formally renewed for additional seasons."
+As of September 2024, the program has neither been formally canceled, nor renewed for a fifth season.